jwchristiansen/ors653.295/README.md

 ## Background

  I created this repo to make it easier to visualize the amendments to ORS 653.295 over the years.
 I chose GitHub instead of other more conventional platforms because Git excels at sharing changes to text.
 I share these materials publicly because I believe statutory text belongs in the public domain (i.e., open source).

+ For further reading on this topic, please see my article titled [*Oregon Noncompetes - An Overview*](https://worklaw.io/oregon-noncompetition-agreements).

 ## Disclaimer